Saturday, October 12, 2024

 Working on Wet-into-Wet Painting Techniques

 When using wet-into-wet painting techniques or alla prima, the edges are softer and the colors blend nicely.
 It's great if you are short on time or don't want to overwork your painting.
-It's great if you are short on time or don't want to overwork your painting.
 I wanted to thank Karen O'Neil from the Woodstock School of Art for her online painting demos of glass that inspired me to create these and other works.

 Wednesday, October 25, 2023